cyberark/ByteCodeLLM/README.md

 And you can change the output folder / file through the `--output` argument

 ## Compiled Versions
-Pre-compiled versions of ByteCodeLLM are available on the [GitHub Releases](https://github.com/cyberark/ByteCodeLLM/releases) page.
+Pre-compiled versions (ELF/EXE) of ByteCodeLLM are available for convenience.
-Download the latest release for your platform and follow the instructions provided there.
+You can download the latest release directly from the [GitHub Releases](https://github.com/cyberark/ByteCodeLLM/releases) page.

 ## Compiling From Source
+If you prefer to compile ByteCodeLLM from the source code, follow these steps:
-To compile ByteCodeLLM yourself, refer to the instructions on the [GitHub Releases](https://github.com/cyberark/ByteCodeLLM/releases) page.
+Refer to the instructions on the [GitHub Releases](https://github.com/cyberark/ByteCodeLLM/releases) page.

 ## Features
 ### Python 3